NUMEV Seminar: "Physical Assembly of Life-Like Systems"

 By Jean-Christophe Baret.

-NUMEV Seminars are open to a wide audience of researchers from all disciplines, who wish to find out more about the current research areas of the NUMEV-MIPS (Mathematics, Informatics, Physics and Systems) community, or about opportunities to develop their skills and know-how.
+NUMEV seminars are open to a wide audience of researchers from all disciplines who wish to learn more about the current research areas of the NUMEV-MIPS community (Mathematics, Computer Science, Physics, and Systems) or about opportunities to develop their skills and expertise.

 Physical Assembly of Life-Like Systems